The importance of friendships

 - less able to adjust to new social situations.

-Children with disabilities who don’t have friendships may be at risk of developing problems with how they cope with their feelings and with their schoolwork.
+Children living with disability who don’t have friendships may be at risk of developing problems with how they cope with their feelings and with their schoolwork.
 These issues can last through their adolescence and into adulthood (Kemple, 1991).
 They may include:

 - strong feelings of loneliness